viventriglia/vesuvius-sentinel/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/viventriglia/vesuvius-sentinel/HEAD?labpath=remote_sensing%2Fremote_sensing_vesuvius.ipynb)

-# Remote Sensing with Python
+# Remote Sensing of Vesuvius wildfires

 Satellites are circling our planet, allowing us to "sense" things about the Earth.
 It is the Art and Science of making measurements using sensors.